Prince Clemens of Saxony: Biography

 Clemens was born in Dresden, one of the seven children of Maximilian of Saxony by his first wife Princess Carolina of Parma.
 His father was a son of Frederick Christian, Elector of Saxony, while his mother was a daughter of Ferdinand, Duke of Parma.
 Through his mother, Clemens was also a direct descendant of Louis XIV of France and Empress Maria Theresa.
-He was raised alongside his two brothers, the future kings Frederick Augustus II and Johann I. Clemens was a young boy during the time of the Napoleonic wars and had to flee from his home several times; he and his family were forced to sleep on straw wherever they could find shelter.
+He was raised alongside his two brothers, the future kings Frederick Augustus II and Johann I. Clemens was a young boy during the time of the Napoleonic Wars and had to flee from his home several times; he and his family were forced to sleep on straw wherever they could find shelter.

 In 1815, Clemens visited the Austrian headquarters accompanied by his older brother.
 Archduke Ferdinand of Austria-Este gave them the warmest welcome.
 After visiting Paris and the capitals of southern Germany, Clemens and Frederick Augustus returned to Dresden in October, where they continued their studies with their younger brother Johann.
 During a trip to Italy with his brothers, Clemens contracted a fever and died in Pisa on January 4, 1822.

+Throughout his life, he was third in the line of succession of the then Electorate of Saxony, later the Kingdom of Saxony.
+Had he lived longer, he would have become King, since both his uncles Frederick Augustus I and Anthony had no surviving children, while his older brother Frederick Augustus II would also not have legitimate offspring from his two marriages.
+His younger brother, John, succeeded their childless brother in 1854.